StuartCox3107/iGrow/README.md

 - [Coolors](https://coolors.co/) used for colour palette, opens in same tab, press back to return
 - [Material Design](https://material.io/resources/icons/?style=baseline) used for icons, opens in same tab, press back to return
 - [Hover.css](https://ianlunn.github.io/Hover/) used to add button hover effect , opens in same tab, press back to return
-- [Tiny PNG](https://tinypng.com/) used to compress images, opens in same tab, press back to return
+- [Tiny PNG](https://tinypng.com/) used to compress some images used, opens in same tab, press back to return
 - [Heroku](https://dashboard.heroku.com/apps) used to deploy project, opens in same tab, press back to return

 ---